 In 1969, Theta Chi fraternity was founded on campus and for many years was the only Greek letter chapter at the University.
 In 1986, a small group of students started the process to build a larger greek community.
 Since that time Fraternity and Sorority Life has grown to include 250 plus students that make up 13 nationally recognized Greek organizations.

-The Office of Student Involvement and Leadership works closely with all Greek organizations to improve their organizations and to help their members become successful student leaders of the University of Michigan-Flint community.
+The Office of Student Involvement and Leadership works closely with all recognized Greek organizations to improve their organizations and to help their members become successful student leaders of the University of Michigan-Flint community.